-Serious Incident Reporting Procedures
+Critical Incident Reporting Procedures

-- 1. Upon knowledge of incident, program shall report the incident and all known details to the SIR Line at 619-641-8800 - 2.
-All providers are required to report serious incidents involving clients in active treatment or whose discharge from services has been 30 days or less. - 3.
-A Level One serious incident shall be reported to the SIR Line immediately upon knowledge of the incident and followed up with the written SIR report to QM no later than 24 hours. - 4.
-A Level Two serious incident shall be reported to the SIR Line no later than 24 hours of knowledge of the incident and followed up with the written SIR report to QM within 72 hours. - 5.
-In the event of a serious incident, the program manager or designee will immediately safeguard the client's medical record.
-Program manager shall review chart as soon as possible.
-The client medical record shall not be accessed by unauthorized staff not involved in the incident. - 6.
-All program staff will maintain confidentiality about client and serious incident.
-The serious incident should not be the subject of casual conversation among staff. - 7.
-All serious incidents shall be investigated and reviewed by the program.
-The program shall submit a complete Report of Findings to QM within 30 days of knowledge of the incident.
+1. All providers are required to report critical incidents involving clients in active treatment or whose discharge from services has been 30 days or less.

-Organizational Provider Operations Handbook County of San Diego Health & Human Services Agency
+- 2. A Critical Incident Report must be sent to QA no later than 24 hours from the incident notification. - 3.
+In the event of a critical incident, the program manager or designee will immediately safeguard the client's medical record.
+The program manager shall review the chart as soon as possible.
+The client medical record shall not be accessed by unauthorized staff not involved in the incident. - 4.
+All program staff will maintain confidentiality about client and the critical incident.
+The critical incident should not be the subject of casual conversation among staff. - 5.
+All critical incidents shall be investigated and reviewed by the program.
+The program shall submit a complete Report of Findings to QA within 30 days of knowledge of the incident.
+In the case of a client death, there is an exception to the Report of Findings report being due to QA within 30 days of knowledge of the incident when the program is waiting on the CME report.
+The provider must inform QA that the CME report is pending and request an extension. - 6.
+In instances where an ROF is required for a Critical Incident and there are multiple program assignments, an ROF will be required for the primary client assignment and/or the Program where the critical incident took place.
+The primary assignment may be viewed in the EHR if the permissions have been granted.
+Any other client program assignments submitting a CIR for the same incident may require an ROF per QA or COR request. - 7.
+Reports of Sexual Misconduct by a Healthcare Provider (SB 425, Business & Professions Code Section 805.8) Effective 1/1/20, a healthcare facility, health plan, or other entity that grants privileges or employs a healthcare professional must, within 15 days of receiving a written allegation of sexual abuse or sexual misconduct (inappropriate contact or communication of a sexual nature) against one of its healthcare providers, file a report with that professional's licensing board. - 8.
+Tarasoff incidents will no longer fall under Critical Incidents and will be reported via the online submission form as a Non-Critical Incident.
+Tarasoff do not require a ROF unless the Program Manager, after review, has concluded one is indicated due to a systemic or client-related treatment issue. - 9.
+A CIR is never to be filed in the client's medical record.
+A Critical Incident Report shall be kept in a separate secured confidential file. - 10.
+A critical incident that results in 1) a completed suicide or 2) an alleged client committed homicide will automatically trigger a chart review by the QA Unit and require the completion of a Root Cause Analysis (RCA) within 30 days of knowledge of the incident.

-- 8. Tarasoff incidents do not require a SIROF unless the Program Manager, after review, has concluded one is indicated due to a systemic or client related treatment issue. - 9.
-An SIR is never to be filed in the client's medical record.
-A Serious Incident Report shall be kept in a separate secured confidential file. - 10.
-A serious incident that results in 1) a completed suicide or 2) an alleged client committed homicide will automatically trigger a chart review by the QM Unit and require the completion of a Root Cause Analysis (RCA) within 30 days of knowledge of the incident. - 11.
-The Action Items because of the RCA shall be summarized and submitted to the QM unit with 30 days of knowledge of the incident.
+- 11. In instances where the RCA is required for a Critical Incident where a client has multiple program assignments, the RCA will only be required for the primary client assignment and/or the program where the critical incident requiring the RCA took place.
+An RCA for any other client assignments may be requested by QA or your COR as clinically indicated.
+The primary assignment may be viewed in the EHR if the permissions have been granted. - 12.
+The Action Items of the RCA shall be summarized and submitted to the QA unit with 30 days of knowledge of the incident.
 Do not submit the RCA worksheet, only a summary of action items.